 - Allow the spices to heat up and become fragrant.

-- Next, add the wine, shoyu, tomato paste, and vegetable broth, stir to combine.
+- Next, add the wine, shoyu, tomato paste, and water, stir to combine.
 Add black pepper.

 - Allow the pot to come to a simmer and let cook for at least 30 minutes so the flavors meld and develop.
-If the dish is not saucy enough add more vegetable broth.
+If the dish is not saucy enough add more water.

 - If you want the dish to be a bit thicker, combine the cornstarch and water into a slurry and drizzle over the stew.
 Let cook until your desired consistency.